vittoriom94/vittoriom94.github.io/content/posts/python-if-else-alternatives.md

 - design
 series:
 - Python programming
+description: Analysis on possible alternatives for the if elif else construct in Python.
+Consider using dict or match case.
 ---

 There is no doubt that one of the first conditional construct a programmer will encounter is the if-elif-else construct.